Jacobian

 bracket form where operator composition is cleaner (notably in the Chain Rule).

-The \(i\)-th row of \(J\) records the partial derivatives of the \(i\)-th output component; the
+The \(i\)-th row of \(J\) records the partial derivatives of the \(i\)-th output component.
+The

 \(j\)-th column records the effect of perturbing the \(j\)-th input coordinate.
 Writing out